All Episodes

 Obama wants Clinton to throw Ferraro under the bus.

-Note all of the race, all the gender comments are on the Democrat side in this race.
+Note, all of the race, all the gender comments are on the Democrat side in this race.

 The uncivil war has been going on a long time.

-But we've known for a long time that the Clintons and their quest for power, the kind that Spitzer just had to give up.
+And I don't think, you know, Ferraro may have gone out there as an independent contractor and made these comments, but we've known for a long time that the Clintons and their quest for power, the kind that Spitzer just had to give up, they'll do anything to get it, folks.

-They'll put up with any humiliation, they'll do whatever it takes to get it.
+They'll do whatever it takes to get it.

 They can't say as much themselves, but if they can send surrogates out to plant these seeds, we know that the Clintons have injected race happily, starting in the South Carolina primary.